Photo of the St. Dorothy Catholic School building, a red brick and grey stone building bordered by some trees

 School History

-St. Dorothy Catholic School opened in September 1969 with 244 students and was named after St. Dorothy of Caesarea.
-It was established to serve the growing population in the Albion Road/Martingrove Road area of Rexdale and to ease overcrowding at nearby St. Benedict and St. Andrew Catholic Schools.
+• We were established to serve the growing population in the Albion Road/Martingrove Road area of Rexdale and to help ease overcrowding at nearby St. Benedict and St. Andrew Catholic Schools.

-The school is one of seven served by St. Andrew’s Parish, including two secondary schools.
-As the community grew, so did the school.
-In 1982, with support from the Parent Teacher Association, an addition was built to accommodate over 900 students.
+• As the surrounding community grew, so did our school.
+In 1982, with the support of the Parent Teacher Association, an addition was constructed to accommodate an enrolment of more than 900 students.